Rangers legend Fernando Ricksen passes away following battle with motor neurone disease | Goal.com

 After six years of struggling with the condition, Ricksen died this morning at the age of 43.

-The right-back spent six seasons with Rangers after joining from AZ Alkmaar in 2000, winning a cup double in his first season and playing in both finals, before going on to win a domestic treble the season after.
+The right-back spent six seasons with Rangers, playing over 180 games for the club after joining from AZ Alkmaar in 2000, winning a cup double in his first season and playing in both finals, before going on to win a domestic treble the season after.

 In his time in Scotland, he won the Scottish Premiership and Scottish League Cup three times each as well as the Scottish Cup twice.

-He was named club captain in January 2005 and scored nine goals from full-back as he claimed Rangers' Player of the Year award and shared the SPFA Player of the Year award with John Hartson.
+He was named club captain in January 2005 following a serious injury to Stefan Klos and scored nine goals from full-back as he claimed Rangers' Player of the Year award and shared the SPFA Player of the Year award with John Hartson.

 Rickson began his career in his homeland with Dutch side Fortuna Sittard, spending three seasons there after breaking into the first team at the age of 18, before moving to AZ, where he spent a further three years ahead of his move to Scotland.